Wounded Ed Woodward finally ready to appoint Director of Football at Manchester United | Goal.com

-Wounded Ed Woodward finally ready to appoint Director of Football at Manchester United
+Wounded Woodward finally ready to appoint Director of Football at Manchester United

 Manchester United are finally ready to appoint a director of football after Ed Woodward came under sustained criticism from fans and investors.